HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 1000, default lifetime: 86400, usage pattern: regular

 This cache stores the association of skins to themes.
-The optimal size correlates with number of themes in use by Portal.
+The optimal size correlates with the number of themes in use by Portal.

 com.ibm.wps.model.admin.skin.ThemeScopedSkinListCache Default size: 200, default lifetime: 86400, usage pattern: regular Do not change the configuration of this cache.
 It caches a single item and is properly invalidated, so changing size or lifetime will not improve performance.